luau-lang/site/src/content/docs/reference/api.md

 Creates a new `buffer` value of size `sz` and places it on the top of the stack.
 Buffer data is zero-initialized.
 Returns the pointer to the buffer's data.

+Error is thrown when buffer size exceeds the implementation-specified limit (1 GiB).

 ```c
 void* luaL_checkbuffer(lua_State* L, int narg, size_t* len);